Probate Q&A Series What steps should I take after being served with a partition petition in North Carolina?

 • Gather evidence: Use discovery and an independent appraisal.

-• Attend hearings: Work with court-appointed commissioners.
+• Attend hearings: Work with court-appointed commissioners if applicable.

 Partition actions move quickly.
 If you miss a deadline or fail to object, you risk losing the chance to protect your property rights.
 Our attorneys at Pierce Law Group help you navigate every step.